Diamondbacks vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nicholas Castellanos and the Philadelphia Phillies will meet Corbin Carroll and the Arizona Diamondbacks on Monday at Chase Field, at 9:40 PM ET.
+Ketel Marte and the Arizona Diamondbacks will take the field on Tuesday at Chase Field against Zack Wheeler, who is projected to start for the Philadelphia Phillies.
+First pitch is at 9:40 PM ET.

-The Phillies have been listed as -115 moneyline favorites for this matchup with the Diamondbacks (-105).
-The over/under is 10 runs for this contest (with -110 odds to hit the over and -110 odds on the under).
+The Phillies are listed as -140 moneyline favorites for this matchup against the Diamondbacks (+115).
+A 9-run over/under has been listed for the matchup.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.